Born in Africa (song)

 "Born in Africa" is a song recorded by Sweden-based musician and producer Dr. Alban, released in 1996 by Dr. Records and Tempo Records as the second single from Alban's fourth studio album, Born in Africa (1996).
-The song was written by Alban with Ari Lehtonen and Jorge Vasconcelo.
+The song was written by Alban with Ari Lehtonen and Jorge Vasconcelo, and produced by Douglas Carr and Peo Häggström.
 It peaked at number-one in Finland, number seven in Hungary and number eleven in Sweden, as well as topping the Swedish dance chart, with a total of 11 weeks inside that chart.
 On the Eurochart Hot 100, "Born in Africa" reached number 91 in April 1996.

 Critical reception

 Pan-European magazine Music & Media wrote, "It's not often that remixes make a difference, but in this you get two radio hits for the price of one.
 The original radio version has an up-tempo reggae rhythm and a poppy chorus, while Pierre J's Radio Remix is fast, hard techno with exotic background vocals and dubs."